Palestinians suspend prayers at mosques, churches to fight coronavirus

-RAMALLAH, West Bank (Reuters) - The Palestinian Authority suspended prayers in mosques and churches in the occupied West Bank on Saturday to prevent the spread of the new coronavirus.
+GAZA/RAMALLAH, West Bank (Reuters) - The Palestinian Authority suspended prayers in mosques and churches in the occupied West Bank on Saturday to prevent the spread of the new coronavirus, and Gaza’s Hamas rulers said all the enclave’s border crossings would be shut for travel.

-The Authority’s Religious Affairs Ministry asked Palestinians to worship at home.
+The Palestinian Authority’s Religious Affairs Ministry asked Palestinians to worship at home.

 “In light of the Health Ministry’s recommendation to minimize contact between people and to reduce gatherings as much as possible we call upon our Muslim people in Palestine to hold their prayers at home,” a ministry statement said.